mobify/mobify-code-style/css/sass-best-practices/readme.md

 .c-callout {}
 ```

-That does appear pretty innocent.
+Nothing too strange here.
 However, what happens if we do this:

 ```scss
 // SCSS code